geomagas/2048cc/README.md

 Replays do NOT take into account any Undone moves!
 That is, the last move in a replay is the one corresponding to your last Undo.
 However, they do display any available moves to be Redone (when exiting the replay-mode).

+While viewing a replay, you can see on the lower-right part of the screen what move was applied to the board in the previous move, along with what move was applied to the current move for yielding the next move.
+For example, when you
+see: UP|RIGHT, it means that in the previous move the board was played upwards, and that for the next move the board was played toward the right side.

 Exiting the replay-mode, sets the game to the last recorded move of the replay, without counting any Undone moves (but, if any, their count will be displayed